IBM/maximo-envizi-appconnect-flows/README.md

 ## AppConnect Configuration

-Note: You need IBM Cloud AppConnect Professional or Enterprise to run this flow.
+Note: IBM Cloud AppConnect Professional or Enterprise is needed to run this flow.

 Note: The names in the screenshots are generic, other instances will not have the same names during setup.